mattyu123/mattyu123/README.md

 ### 😃 When I'm Not Working
 When I'm not working or coding, you can find me:
-- 🏀 Playing basketball at my local court
+- 🏐 Playing volleyball
-- 🎶 Re-discovering my love of music through my clarinet
+- 🎶 Re-discovering my love of music through my guitar
+- 🍳 Putting on my best Gordon Ramsay impression
 - 🎮 Relaxing with some video games
 - 🏈 Cheering on the Buffalo Bills